Modern Espionage: Plot

-Starburns leaves Vicki's one-woman show and is accosted by Todd in the parking lot.
-They are both involved in a game of paintball assassin driven underground by Frankie's "Cleaner Greendale" initiative.
-While Starburns gains the upper hand both players are ultimately defeated by a mysterious player who shoots them with silver pellets.
+Starburns (Dino Stamatopoulos) leaves Vicki's (Danielle Kaplowitz) one-woman show and is accosted by Todd (David Neher) in the parking lot.
+They are both involved in a game of paintball assassin driven underground by Frankie's (Paget Brewster) "Cleaner Greendale" initiative.
+While Starburns gains the upper hand, both players are ultimately defeated by a mysterious player who shoots them with silver pellets.

-The following morning Frankie asks Jeff to introduce an award to deputy custodian Lapari (Kumail Nanjiani) at the gala for a Cleaner Greendale in order to be seen as denouncing the underground game.
+The following morning Frankie asks Jeff (Joel McHale) to introduce an award to deputy custodian Lapari (Kumail Nanjiani) at the gala for a Cleaner Greendale in order to be seen as denouncing the underground game.
 Although he is reluctant, Jeff approaches the study group and asks them not to participate in the game.
-They all agree only to turn on Chang when he reveals he is playing, revealing that they are all playing as well.
+They all agree only to turn on Chang (Ken Jeong) when he reveals he is playing, revealing that they are all playing as well.
 Jeff is drawn into the game as he tries to prevent his friends from being shot.

-Abed discovers that the game is being run on an encrypted server with signs pointing to someone from City College being involved.
+Abed (Danny Pudi) discovers that the game is being run on an encrypted server with signs pointing to someone from City College being involved.
 The group decide to look for the secret player, Silver Ballz, and defeat him.
-They are given permission to go forward from Dean Pelton who feels irrelevant because of Frankie and dubs the group Deanforce 1.
+They are given permission to go forward from Dean Pelton (Jim Rash), who feels irrelevant because of Frankie and dubs the group Deanforce 1.

-While trying to track Silver Ballz Abed and Annie are led to Koogler.
-Abed manages to recover Koogler's encryption key which reveals that Silver Ballz plans to ambush Lapari at the gala.
+While trying to track Silver Ballz, Abed and Annie (Alison Brie) are led to Koogler (Mitch Hurwitz).
+Abed manages to recover Koogler's encryption key, which reveals that Silver Ballz plans to ambush Lapari at the gala.